 -

-Do not use the sleeping bag in combination with other bedding, such as a blanket.
+Do not use the Sleeping Bag in combination with other bedding, such as a blanket.

 -

-Make sure your child doesn't get too warm in their sleeping bag, and keep an eye on the room temperature and the child's sleepwear.
-Overheating can be life-threatening.
+Magazine article "Baby sleeping bag – what to wear underneath?"Make sure that your child does not get too warm in the Sleeping Bag and keep an eye on the room temperature and the child's sleepwear.
+Because overheating can endanger the child's life.

 -